The Clear Edge

 • Growth: 10%

-The goal: High season funds, low season without crisis.
-By the end of Q4, reserves should cover the Q1 revenue dip.
+The goal is to let the high season fund the low season without crisis.
+By the end of Q4, reserves should be large enough to cover the Q1 revenue dip.

 Math example: